cisagov/get.gov/pages/about/about_index.md

 ---
-title: About the .gov program
+title: About the .gov registry
 permalink: /about/
 layout: layouts/info-page
 sidenav: true
-excerpt: Learn about the .gov program
+excerpt: Learn about the .gov registry
 tags: about
 eleventyNavigation:
   key: about
   order: 1
-  title: About the .gov program
+  title: About the .gov registry
 ---